caedh121/dyndns/README.md

-# Building a Dynamic DNS for Route 53 using CloudWatch Events and Lambda
+# Building a Dynamic DNS for Route 53 using CloudWatch Events and Lambda in one region "to rule them all"

 Credits to   Jeremy Cowan, Efrain Fuentes and Bryan Liston from AWS